The pea puffer is a small and intelligent freshwater fish that is sure to make a great addition to any tank.

-Garlic infused products may also be added to the aquarium as this will not only promote a healthy immune system, but it also encourages feeding.
+Garlic-infused products may also be added to the aquarium as this will not only promote a healthy immune system but also encourage feeding.

 Heavily planted tanks are a must as males will often chase the females around the tank until she is ready to breed.
-At this point the female will lead the male in amongst the plants to spawn.
-A java moss clump is the perfect habitat to spawn.
+At this point, the female will lead the male in amongst the plants to spawn.
+A java moss clump is a perfect habitat to spawn.

-These fish are a great fish for beginners and expert fish keepers.
+These fish are great fish for beginners and expert fish keepers.

-Pufferfish are an intelligent omnivorous species which can be seen actively hunting and foraging throughout all regions of your aquarium.
+Pufferfish are an intelligent omnivorous species that can be seen actively hunting and foraging throughout all regions of your aquarium.